2011 Sony Ericsson Open – Men's singles

 Novak Djokovic defeated Rafael Nadal in the final, 4–6, 6–3, 7–6(7–4) to win the men's singles tennis title at the 2011 Miami Masters.
-With the win, Djokovic completed the Sunshine Double, having also won Indian Wells the week before (also defeating Nadal in the final).
+With the win, Djokovic completed the Sunshine Double, having also won Indian Wells the fortnight before (also defeating Nadal in the final).
 Djokovic's unbeaten streak to the start of the 2011 season was extended to 24–0, and an overall winning streak of 26 matches.

 Andy Roddick was the defending champion, but lost to Pablo Cuevas in the second round.

 Seeds

 All seeds received a bye into the second round.